HA4ever37/D1Mini_OLED_MQTT/README.md

 IMPORTANT NOTES!
 * Don't forget to upload the content of "data" folder to your ESP8266 using "ESP8266 Sketch Data Upload" tool
-* MQTT commands can be found in "Commands.txt"
+* List of MQTT commands can be found in "Commands.txt"